 If you're a citizen of the United States, and you're thinking about traveling to Mexico, but you don't yet have a passport, you might consider getting a passport card instead of a regular passport book.
-You should know that the passport card is only valid for travel by land and sea within Mexico, Canada, Bermuda and the Caribbean, and you can not use it for air travel or for travel to other parts of the world.
-If you may decide to travel by air or to other areas in the next few years, you may find it's more practical to apply for a conventional passport rather than a passport card.
+You should know that the passport card is only valid for travel by land and sea within Mexico, Canada, Bermuda, and the Caribbean, and you can not use it for air travel or for travel to other parts of the world.
+The passport cards are ideal for those walking or driving across the border frequently or visiting the Caribbean and Bermuda by boat.

 When the Western Hemisphere Travel Initiative was brought into effect in the years following 9/11, travel documents began to be required to cross borders between the United States and its neighbors.
 As a measure to make things easier for travelers, particularly those who cross the border frequently, the passport card was introduced as an alternate form of identification.
 The passport card is a wallet-sized identification card that proves US citizenship.
 It is an alternative to carrying a conventional passport book and is valid for land and sea travel to and from Mexico, Canada, Bermuda, and the Caribbean.